apache/dolphinscheduler-ambari/README.md

-# Apache Ambari plugin of Apache DolphinScheduler
+# Apache Ambari plugin for Apache DolphinScheduler

-## ⚠️⚠️Important⚠️⚠️
+## ⚠️⚠️ Important ⚠️⚠️

-⚠️⚠️ **NOTE** ⚠️⚠️: Apache Ambari plugin only support installation DolphinScheduler for version 1.3.0 - 1.3.9.
+⚠️⚠️ **NOTE** ⚠️⚠️: Apache Ambari plugin only support installation DolphinScheduler for version **1.3.0 - 1.3.9**.
 The reason we split to this repo as below:

 * Ambari plug-in is a deployment plugin and not update for two years, and only support DolphinScheduler 1.3.x.